Anthares101/raptor-blog/attacking-wi-fi-networks-with-aircrack-ng/index.md

 ## WEP

-In this section we will try to learn a bit how WEP works and why is so vulnerable and then explain how to perform several types of attacks against it.
+In this section we will try to learn a bit how WEP works and why it is so vulnerable and then explain how to perform several types of attacks against it.

 ### How encryption works?